Blood In Semen Treatment In Lahore – Hematospermia Treatment – Blood From Penis

 - Calculi (stones similar to kidney stones) in the seminal vesicles or prostate

 - Benign or malignant tumors of the prostate, bladder, testes, or seminal vesicles

 - Ejaculation duct obstructions

 - Cysts, hemorrhage, or other abnormalities in the seminal vesicles.

 - Metastatic cancers located in the genitourinary system

-A number of investigative tests that may be accomplished after the clinical history is assessed and a physical examination is completed.
+A number of investigative tests that may be accomplished after the clinical history are assessed and a physical examination is completed.
 Mostly a completed diagnostic test is urinalysis or cultures to find any sexually transmitted diseases.
 When specified, imaging studies like MRI or ultrasound can show abnormalities and tumors.
-Some times semen analysis is performed in which the blood in semen is analyzed under a microscope may be recommended.
+Sometimes semen analysis is performed in which the blood in semen is analyzed under a microscope may be recommended.